Detection of ultracold neutrons with powdered scintillator screens: Conclusion

 \section{Conclusion}

-We found that both tested scintillators, yttrium aluminum perovskite (YAP:Ce) and lutetium yttrium orthosilicate (LYSO:Ce), are viable to be used as UCN detectors.
-YAP:Ce showed to be better of the two, having less phosphorescence and shorter decay time than both ZnS:Ag and LYSO:Ce.
-UCN detection efficiency was about 20\% higher for YAP:Ce compared to ZnS:Ag, while LYSO:Ce registered ~20\% fewer counts than ZnS:Ag.
-The differences likely originate from variations in the manufacturing processes of the scintillators and their emission spectra.
-Due to higher light output, ZnS:Ag is still a good option when high counting rates are not expected.
+We find that both investigated scintillators, yttrium aluminum perovskite (YAP:Ce) and lutetium yttrium orthosilicate (LYSO:Ce), are viable candidates for ultracold neutron (UCN) detection.
+Among the two, YAP:Ce demonstrates superior performance, having lower phosphorescence and a shorter decay time than both ZnS:Ag and LYSO:Ce.
+The UCN detection efficiency of YAP:Ce is approximately 20\% higher than that of ZnS:Ag, whereas LYSO:Ce registers about 20\% fewer counts than ZnS:Ag.
+The presence of naturally radioactive lutetium in LYSO:Ce results in significantly higher phosphorescence compared to both YAP:Ce and ZnS:Ag.
+Our results indicate a higher effective light output for YAP:Ce relative to LYSO:Ce.
+This difference can be explained by the distinct emission spectra of the two scintillators and their convolution with the quantum efficiency of the photomultiplier tube.
+ZnS:Ag remains a suitable option for applications in which high counting rates are not expected, owing to its higher light output.